-Summary Issuer BofA Finance Guaranto Public Offering Price 100% of the Stated Principal Amount Stated Principal Amount \$10.00 per Note Minimum Investment \$1,000 (100 Notes) Approximately 15 months, unless earlier called Term Strike Date May 10, 2022 Trade Date May 11, 2022 May 13, 2022 August 10, 2023, subject to postponement as described under "Description of the Notes-Certain Terms of the Notes-Events Final Observation Date Relating to Calculation Days" in the accompanying product supplement.
-Maturity Date August 14, 2023 Underlyings iShares® S&P 500 Value ETF (Ticker: IVE) Invesco QQQ Trust SM, Series 1 (Ticker: QQQ) Beginning in August 2022, the issuer may, in its sole discretion, call the Issuer Call Feature Notes in whole, but not in part, on any Call Date upon not less than five (5) business days' but not more than 60 calendar days' notice prior to such Call Date.
-If the Notes are called, on the applicable Call Date we will pay you a cash payment per \$10.00 Stated Principal Amount equal to the Stated Principal Amount plus the Coupon Payment otherwise due on such Call If the Notes are called, no further payments will be made on the Notes.
-Coupon Payment Dates See "Coupon Payment Dates" on page PS-6.
+Summary Issuer BofA Finance Guarantor BAC Public Offering Price 100% of the Stated Principal Amount Stated Principal Amount \$10.00 per Note Minimum Investment \$1,000 (100 Notes) Term Approximately 15 months, unless earlier called Trade Date ^{1,2} March 6, 2024 Issue Date 1,2 March 11, 2024 Final Observation Date 1 June 6, 2025, subject to postponement as described under "Description of the Notes-Certain Terms of the Notes-Events Relating to Calculation Days" in the accompanying product supplement.
+Maturity Date 1 June 11, 2025 Underlyings Invesco S&P 500® Equal Weight ETF (Ticker: RSP) Invesco QQQ Trust SM, Series 1 (Ticker: QQQ) Issuer Call Feature Beginning in June 2024, the issuer may, in its sole discretion, call the Notes in whole, but not in part, on any Call Date upon not less than five (5) business days' but not more than 60 calendar days' notice prior to such Call Date.
+If the Notes are called, on the applicable Call Date we will pay you a cash payment per \$10.00 Stated Principal Amount equal to the Stated Principal Amount plus the Coupon Payment otherwise due on such Call Date.
+If the Notes are called, no further payments will be made on the Notes.
+Coupon Payment Dates 1 See "Coupon Payment Dates" on page PS-6.
 Coupon Payment/Coupon Rate We will pay a Coupon Payment on each monthly Coupon Payment Date.
-Each Coupon Payment will be in the amount of \$0.0625 for each \$10.00 Stated Principal Amount (based on the per annum Coupon Rate of 7.50%) and will be payable on the related Coupon Payment Date.
-The monthly Coupon Payment Dates beginning on August 12, 2022 Call Dates and ending on July 12, 2023, as indicated on page PS-6.
-If the Notes are not called prior to maturity and the Final Value of Payment At Maturity (per \$10.00 the Least Performing Underlying on the Final Observation Date is Stated Principal Amount) greater than or equal to its Downside Threshold, on the Maturity Date we will pay you the Stated Principal Amount.
-If the Notes are not called prior to maturity and the Final Value of the Least Performing Underlying on the Final Observation Date is less than its Downside Threshold, we will pay you a cash payment on the Maturity Date that is less than your Stated Principal Amount and may be zero, resulting in a loss that is proportionate to the negative Underlying Return of the Least Performing Underlying, equal to: $10.00 \times (1 + Underlying Return of the Least Performing Underlying)$ Accordingly, you may lose all or a substantial portion of your Stated Principal Amount at maturity, depending on how significantly the Least Performing Underlying declines, even if the Final Value of the other Underlying is above its Downside Threshold.
+Each Coupon Payment will be in the amount of between [\$0.05834 to \$0.06250] for each \$10.00 Stated Principal Amount (based on the per annum Coupon Rate of between [7.00% to 7.50%]) and will be payable on the related Coupon Payment Date.
+The actual Coupon Payment and Coupon Rate will be determined on the Trade Date.
+Call Dates 1 The monthly Coupon Payment Dates beginning on June 10, 2024 and ending on May 8, 2025, as indicated on page PS-6.
+Payment At Maturity (per \$10.00 Stated Principal Amount) If the Notes are not called prior to maturity and the Final Value of the Least Performing Underlying on the Final Observation Date is greater than or equal to its Downside Threshold, on the Maturity